e.l.f. Beauty (NYSE:ELF) Shares Gap Down Following Analyst Downgrade

 e.l.f.
 Beauty Price Performance

 e.l.f.
-Beauty (NYSE:ELF – Get Free Report) last released its quarterly earnings results on Thursday, August 8th.
-The company reported $0.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.67 by $0.20.
-The firm had revenue of $324.48 million during the quarter, compared to the consensus estimate of $303.60 million. e.l.f.
-Beauty had a net margin of 10.80% and a return on equity of 23.30%.
-As a group, equities research analysts predict that e.l.f.
-Beauty, Inc. will post 2.88 EPS for the current fiscal year.
+Beauty (NYSE:ELF – Get Free Report) last posted its earnings results on Thursday, August 8th.
+The company reported $0.87 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.67 by $0.20. e.l.f.
+Beauty had a return on equity of 23.30% and a net margin of 10.80%.
+The firm had revenue of $324.48 million for the quarter, compared to the consensus estimate of $303.60 million.
+As a group, sell-side analysts anticipate that e.l.f.
+Beauty, Inc. will post 2.88 EPS for the current year.

 About e.l.f.
 Beauty